 Please use the links on the right to access additional information.

-The primary purpose of this Heritage Lottery Fund supported Townscape Heritage project was to restore the historic nature of Skelton centre.
+The primary purpose of this National Lottery Heritage Fund supported Townscape Heritage project was to restore the historic nature of Skelton centre.
 Design proposals were produced during the project’s development phase to allow the submission of a Round Two bid to the Heritage Lottery Fund in March 2016.
 The Approved Purposes in the Heritage Lottery Fund approval letter dated 20th June 2016 defined the parameters of the Project: